 - 4.6 feet cable reach

 - Designed to be durable for garage applications

-Clore Automotive also offer this device in other amperage such as 100, 125 and 500, which are of course cheaper.
+Clore Automotive also offer this device in other amperage’s such as 100, 125 and 500, which are of course cheaper.
 However, as this is a professional car battery tester, you are always better going for the highest specification.
-Overall, the Clore Automotive 1876 is a heavy duty battery tester that is built to last for years to come.Check it Out
+Overall, the Clore Automotive 1876 is a heavy duty battery tester that’s built to last and won’t disappoint.Check it Out

 For those that are looking for value with regards to a car battery tester, the Schumacher BT-100 is the best option.
-It is able to test both 6 and 12V batteries up to 1,000 CCA, which means it is suitable for most cars and light trucks on the road.
+It’s able to test both 6 and 12V batteries up to 1,000 CCA, which means it’s suitable for most cars and light trucks on the road.

 - 100 amp load test for 12V

 - Tests load, condition, draw and charging system

 The Schumacher BT-100 is the most popular battery tester on the market and this is primarily due to the low cost and diagnostic functionality.
 It’s by far the best car battery tester for the money that offers far more functionality when compared to similar priced alternatives.Check it Out

 The Cartman device is the cheapest battery tester within this article that’s actually worth buying.
 It’s able to check the health of the battery and alternator which is then indicated via the 6 LED’s.

 Other features of the Cartman Battery and Alternator Tester include: